Nerdy, written erotica doesn't need Tumblr to survive

 If you lose your copy of Brave New World, it's simple to replace the entire story, word for word, by buying a new version of the book from Barnes & Noble or borrowing one from the library.
 If your home is burglarized by a bibliophile and every book you've ever owned suddenly disappears in the dead of night, you'd still be able to rebuild that collection with relative ease.
 There might be a few you couldn't replace -- an old, strange tome that once called your name in the back of a dusty second-hand bookstore; faded covers stamped with out-of-print authors; the only copy of your grandmother's memoir.
 Barnes & Noble doesn't stock these stories in its back rooms.
 They're lost forever.

-Fan fiction is your grandmother's memoir.
+Fanfiction is your grandmother's memoir.
 Fanfic authors craft original stories using existing characters from just about any franchise imaginable; popular ones include Harry Potter, The Avengers, Sherlock Holmes and Attack on Titan.
 These stories can be hundreds of thousands of words long, spanning volumes and years, and in general, they're infused with romance.
-Fan fiction allows writers and readers to pair off characters who don't actually get together in official storylines.
+Fanfiction allows writers and readers to pair off characters who don't actually get together in official storylines.
 And because much of mainstream media focuses on heterosexual scenarios, fanfic often involves gay relationships, love and sex.

-"Fan fiction is a way for people who are not being shown themselves in stories to shove themselves in there, and just go, 'OK, I am real.
+"Fanfiction is a way for people who are not being shown themselves in stories to shove themselves in there, and just go, 'OK, I am real.
 I do get to have adventures,'" Hugo Award-winning author and fanfic writer Seanan McGuire said.
-"Fan fiction lets queer people and queer creators center queer characters in stories that aren't just about sex."
+"Fanfiction lets queer people and queer creators center queer characters in stories that aren't just about sex."

-There are few rules in fan fiction.
+There are few rules in fanfiction.
 These stories exist wherever authors decide to host them, whether that's on a personal blog, in an online community or uploaded to an archive site.
 If an author gets bored while writing a piece about Harry Potter and Draco Malfoy's illicit trips to a Hogsmeade nightclub, that story might simply stop halfway through.
 If the hosting site goes dark, that story might disappear forever.

-For nearly 10 years, Tumblr has been a repository for fan fiction and a gathering place for writers and readers.
+For nearly 10 years, Tumblr has been a repository for fanfiction and a gathering place for writers and readers.
 Users regularly post stories rated G to NC-17, accompanied by artwork, narrative podcasts and videos in the same vein, altogether known as fandom.

 That's all going to change on December 17th.
 Last Monday, in a post titled "A better, more positive Tumblr," CEO Jeff D'Onofrio announced the site would ban adult content, specifically calling out explicit sexual content and nudity.
 In the post, D'Onofrio argued that eliminating "adult content" would help foster a more comfortable, welcoming environment for all users.

-“Fan fiction lets queer people and queer creators center queer characters in stories that aren't just about sex.”Seanan McGuire, Hugo Award-winning author
+“Fanfiction lets queer people and queer creators center queer characters in stories that aren't just about sex.”Seanan McGuire, Hugo Award-winning author

 Well, all users except the ones happily (and consensually) sharing nudity, erotic art, fan illustrations and sexy GIFs on Tumblr -- and that means a lot of young women, queer people and gender-nonconforming folks will be left behind.